 While getting connected with untouched beauty of Scotland’s wild and hidden wonders, you don’t have to forgo luxury.
-A Ker & Downey journey to Scotland can combine the best of the outdoors and classic Scotland stops like whiskey tastings at a private member’s only club and stays at five-star properties.
+A Ker & Downey journey to Scotland can combine the best of the outdoors and classic Scotland stops like whisky tastings at a private member’s only club and stays at five-star properties.

 Take a Hike